 Okay, I’m half joking.
 By grace I was seeking God, not running away.
-However, my friend Andrew and I did tour the northeast U.S. with The Circus Kingdom, a ministry which promoted joy and good will in all kinds of venues, from fairs and festivals to hospitals and prisons.
+However, my friend Andrew and I did tour the northeast U.S. with The Circus Kingdom, a ministry which promoted joy and good will, everywhere from fairs and festivals to hospitals and prisons.
 (Talk about captive audiences.)

 As if that weren’t enough grace, I’m glad to say my girlfriend and I got back together.